VivekReddy98/TensorFlow-Examples/docs/TFRecords.md

 ![Data Pipeline](DataPipeline.png)

-So, I planned to convert each of the videos (FRMS*X*Y*3) into (FRMS*2048).
-I've fed these videos to Pre-trained Inception V3 through a single step of forward propagation.
-Then, I've saved them as tfrecord format and these tfrecord files are used for training phase by the LSTM Network.
+So, I planned to convert each of the videos (FRMS,X,Y,3) into (FRMS,2048).
+I've ran these videos through Pre-trained Inception V3 for a single step of forward propagation.
+Then, I've saved them in .tfrecord format and these files are used in the training phase by the LSTM Network.

 ## Creating TFRecords